cloudify-cosmo/docs.getcloudify.org/content/plugins/script.md

           eval_python: true
 {{< /gsHighlight >}}

-If on the other hand a script does have a `.py` extension and you want it to get executed in an external process, simply pass `false` to the `eval_python` process configuration.
-Do note however, that accessing the operation context in this case will be done through the [context proxy](#context-proxy) as with any other none python script.
+If a script does have a `.py` extension and you want it to be executed in an external process, pass `false` to the `eval_python` process configuration.
+Note that accessing the operation context in this case processed via the [context proxy](#context-proxy), as with any other none Python script.

 ## Command Prefix

-In some cases, you do not want to use `#!` to specify how to execute the script (or cannot, in case you are running the script on windows).
+In some cases, you might not want to use `#!` to specify how to execute the script (or cannot, in the event that you are running the script on Windows).
 In this case, you can use the `command_prefix` process configuration as follows

 `blueprint.yaml`
 {{< gsHighlight  yaml  >}}